www-Ye/LLM2GR/README.md

 # Generative Retrieval with Large Language Models

-This guide will help you implement the paper [Generative Retrieval with Large Language Models].
+Code implementation of the paper [Generative Retrieval with Large Language Models].

 ## Prerequisites